Axero Solutions

 virtual work environment - spot

 Spot claims they offer “all the features of Slack and Zoom plus the things you used to do in the office.”
 Similar to other virtual workspace platforms, Spot allows users to walk up and talk to their colleagues, enter meeting rooms, and even have parties with all the fun hats and treats.
-What makes Spot different is perhaps their strong focus on creating a serene and distraction-free virtual workspace, which is ideal for individuals and teams who prioritize a clutter-free virtual environment.
+What makes Spot different is perhaps their strong focus on creating a serene and distraction-free virtual workspace.

 5. Teemyco